+James Hammett was the last to reurn home, arriving at the New House Farm in August 1839.
+He was given a public welcome on 22 September at the Victoria Theatre – now known as the Old Vic.
 Alone among the Martyrs, James Hammett did not write of his experiences.
-He was the only one with a criminal record before the arrest.
-He alone fell foul of the law in New South Wales.
+He was the only one with a criminal record before the arrest and he fell foul of the law in New South Wales.

 He stayed behind in Tolpuddle, forsaking farm work to become a builder’s labourer.
 Details of his life only emerged in 1875 when he was honoured as one of the earliest agricultural trade unionists, at a time when Joseph Arch, leader of the Agricultural Labourers’ Union, wished to consolidate resurgence of union activity.

 The London Dorchester Committee raised funds with public support to buy leases on farms in Essex for the returning Martyrs.
 Five still campaigned for working men’s rights, supporting the Chartist movement.